JustJunaid/JustJunaid/README.md

 ### Hi there 👋 I am Junaid, a full-stack JavaScript developer based out of New Delhi, India.
-I have more than three years of professional experience working in a couple of startups here in Delhi and on the other end working with the very well-know consultancy firm McKinsey and Company, though not full-time but on a contract basis.
+I have more than three years of professional experience working in a couple of startups in New Delhi and on the other end working with the very well-know consultancy firm McKinsey and Company, though not full-time but on a contract basis.

 🔭 I’m currently working as a full-stack developer at Srijan Technologies.